tensorpack/zmq_ops/README.md

 ## Build:

-Install tensorflow, libzmq, as well as the `zmq.hpp` header from [cppzmq](https://github.com/zeromq/cppzmq).
+Require gcc>=5.3, tensorflow>=1.4, zeromq>=4.

+Require the `zmq.hpp` header from [cppzmq](https://github.com/zeromq/cppzmq) at your compiler's include path, or under the `src` directory.

 Add `/path/to/git/clone/zmq_ops` to `PYTHONPATH` to be able to import it.
 Or use `pip install .` to install it.

 Ops will be compiled the first time it gets imported.
-Note that it may require recompilation after a TensorFlow reinstallation.
+Note that it usually requires recompilation after a TensorFlow reinstallation.

 ## Use: